Azure/Microsoft.AVS.Management/docs/README.md

 If necessary, use the installation script to create a separate vCenter user and role to give it.
 Recommendation is to use the `cloudadmins` role as a base by duplicating it, then add necessary elevated privileges to the new role.
 The privileges required for the new role will need to be reviewed by Microsoft.
 > Always add the created account to `CloudAdmins` SSO group.
-> Provide a commandlet to rotate the service account password.
+> Provide a cmdlet to rotate the service account password.
 > Do not expose the credentials in any way, use `PersistentSecrets` if access to the password may be required later.

 ## Top-level functionality should be exposed as functions with [CmdletBinding](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_cmdletbindingattribute?view=powershell-7.1) taking all the inputs as the named parameters.

 Secrets and additional attributes:
-- Use `PSCredendial` and `SecureString` if taking credentials or secrets as inputs.
+- Use `PSCredential` and `SecureString` if taking credentials or secrets as inputs.
 These parameters are encrypted while inflight and at rest and will never be echoed back to the user.
 - The functions and parameters must have user-friendly description, using standard PS facilities.
 - All names must follow PowerShell [naming guidelines](https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/required-development-guidelines?view=powershell-7.3#use-only-approved-verbs-rd01).
 - Apply `AVSAttribute` as show in [this example](https://www.powershellgallery.com/packages/Microsoft.AVS.Management/1.0.31/Content/Microsoft.AVS.Management.psm1) to specify the default timeout and SDDC status for your scripts.